DiegoAvena/TheUniverseDatabase/README.md

 - Record Insertion:
     Shows these options to the user:

-    -Create a New Galaxy
+    - Create a New Galaxy
-        -Will bring up the window needed to insert a new galaxy -Create a new planet
+        - Will bring up the window needed to insert a new galaxy
+    - Create a new planet
-        -Will bring up the window needed to insert a new planet -Create a new galaxy type
+        - Will bring up the window needed to insert a new planet
+    - Create a new galaxy type
-        -Will bring up the window needed to insert a new galaxy type -Create a new evolutionary stage
+        - Will bring up the window needed to insert a new galaxy type
+    - Create a new evolutionary stage
-        -Will bring up the window needed to insert a new evolutionary stage -Create a new planetary system
+        - Will bring up the window needed to insert a new evolutionary stage
+    - Create a new planetary system
-        -Will bring up the window needed to insert a new planetary system -Create a new star
+        - Will bring up the window needed to insert a new planetary system
+    - Create a new star
-        -Will bring up the window needed to insert a new star -Create a new moon
+        - Will bring up the window needed to insert a new star
+    - Create a new moon
-        -Will bring up the window needed to insert a new moon
+        - Will bring up the window needed to insert a new moon

     For information on how to navigate through a more specific insertion manager that appears after clicking one of these options, see the image